What is insect farming?

 Applications of insect farming

-Insect farming involves raising a large number of insects in a controlled environment for various purposes.
-The most commonly farmed insects are silkworms, bees, crickets, mealworms, and black soldier flies.
-The goals of insect farms are varied.
+insect farming, also known as entomoculture, involves raisinglarge numbers of insectsin a controlled environment to produce various products.
+The most commonly farmed insects are crickets, mealworms, and black soldier flies.
+Insect farming serves a variety of purposes:

 These sectors vary in size.
-If we focus on insect farming as a source of protein, the largest market is the production of dog and cat food, accounting for more than half of the sector.
-The production of feed for farmed animals, mainly for aquaculture, takes second place.
-Sectors such as exotic animal feed production and human food are comparatively smaller.
+At ONEI, we focus on insect farming as a source of protein for human and animal consumption.
+Within this sector,the largest market is dog and cat food production, which accounts for more than half of the industry.
+The production of feed for farmed animals, primarily for aquaculture, ranks second.
+Sectors such as the production of feed for exotic animals or human food are comparatively smaller.

 Human consumption